 ...we can add the terms, called a series, as follows.

-Given the formula for the general term an = dn + c, there exists a formula that can add such a finite list of these numbers.
+There exists a formula that can add such a finite list of these numbers.
 It requires three pieces of information.
 The formula is...

 ...where Sn is the sum of the first n numbers, a1 is the first number in the sequence and an is the nth number in the sequence.

 If you would like to see a derivation of this arithmetic series sum formula, watch this video.

 Usually problems present themselves in either of two ways.
 Either the first number and the last number of the sequence are known or the first number in the sequence and the number of terms are known.

 The following two problems will explain how to find a sum of a finite series.